-It is near-unanimous among child care stakeholders that our child care system is broken.
-Parents are unable to locate or afford quality care; providers and teachers are unable to support themselves or their businesses with meager reimbursement or compensation; employers lose productivity every time an employee cannot secure reliable child care; and children who could flourish under the care and teaching of an early childhood educator are falling behind on the relationships and experiences critical to their growth and development.
+As child care providers, you know better than most that the current child care system is not working.
+Parents are unable to locate or afford quality care; providers and teachers are unable to support themselves or their businesses because of meager compensation and do not receive the respect they deserve; employers lose productivity every time an employee cannot secure reliable child care; and children who could flourish under the care and teaching of an early childhood educator are falling behind on the relationships and experiences critical to their growth and development.
 But here is the good news: we can fix child care so that it works better for everyone.
-With collective investment and effort, we can build a child care system that helps children grow and learn, that helps parents find and keep employment and that allows providers to make a fair living doing some of the most important work our future requires.
+With collective effort, we can build a child care system that helps children grow and learn, that helps parents find and keep employment, and that allows providers to make a fair living, with dignity, doing some of the most important work our future requires.